geshu18/app/Getting-Started.md

 }
 ```

-## Add Application Insights instrumentation code to the `startup.cs`
+## Add Application Insights instrumentation code to `startup.cs`

-If you don't already have the code that parses appsettings.json file and initializes configuration variable, create Configuration variable
+If you don't already have the code that parses appsettings.json file and initializes configuration variable, create Configuration variable:

 ``` C#
 public IConfigurationRoot Configuration { get; set; }
 ```